Webinar Checklists: Before, During and After

 So, contact the co-hosts and ask about their preparedness for the event.
 If they have already created visual presentations, you can ask for a copy to have a backup with which to support them if needed.
 Sometimes showing an external PowerPoint file might be tricky when leading an online broadcast.

-Don't forget to send an email to your participants too, as well as everyone from your contact list.
+As we're talking about webinar planning, don't forget to send an email to your participants too, as well as everyone from your contact list.
 Provide a friendly reminder to those who have decided to participate.
 To the rest of the recipients, send them a "final call" message.
 You might convince at least some of those who have been hesitant to join your event.

 The day of the webinar

+Here comes the aim of your webinar planning.
 It’s a big day, but there’s no need to stress, as you’ve already done a great job with the webinar preparation and promotion.

 Today focus on these actions: